Halo 3: Plot

 After the events of the comic tie-in Halo: Uprising, the Master Chief arrives on Earth in east Africa, where he is found by Johnson and the Arbiter.
 The Chief and company return to a UNSC outpost where Keyes and Lord Hood plan a final effort to stop the Covenant leader, the High Prophet of Truth, from activating a Forerunner artifact the Covenant have excavated.
 The Chief clears anti-air Covenant defenses so Hood can lead the last of Earth's ships against the Prophet, but Truth activates the buried artifact, creating a slipspace portal which he and his followers enter.
 A Flood-infested ship crash-lands nearby; Elite forces arrive and vitrify the Flood-infected areas of Earth, stopping the threat.
 Following a message Cortana left aboard the Flood ship, the Chief, Arbiter, Elites, Johnson, Keyes and their troops follow Truth through the portal.
-Joining them is 343 Guilty Spark, who aids the Chief as he has no function to fulfill after the destruction of his ringworld.
+Joining them is 343 Guilty Spark, who aids the Chief as he has no function to fulfill after the destruction of his Halo.

 Traveling through the portal, the humans and Elites discover an immense artificial structure known as the Ark, far beyond the edges of the Milky Way galaxy.
 Here, Truth can remotely activate all the Halos.
 The Flood arrive aboard High Charity in full force, beginning to infest the installation.
 Truth captures Johnson, as he needs a human to use Forerunner technology.
 Keyes is killed attempting a rescue, and Johnson is forced to activate the rings.
 Gravemind forges a truce with the Chief and Arbiter to stop Truth and defeat the remainder of his army, rescuing Johnson and halting the installations' activation.
 After the Arbiter kills Truth, Gravemind turns on the Chief and Arbiter.